Marinus-Bakara/Intrution-detection-and-preventing-with-suricata/README.md

 The flags used in this command mean:

-`-A`: Aggressive scan enables OS detection, version detection, script scanning, and traceroute all at once.
+-`-A`: Aggressive scan enables OS detection, version detection, script scanning, and traceroute all at once.
-`-T4` : Timing template 4 (Aggressive) speeds up the scan, sending packets faster than normal.
+-`-T4` : Timing template 4 (Aggressive) speeds up the scan, sending packets faster than normal.
 This makes the scan more detectable by IDS systems.
-`-Pn` : Skip host discovery (ping) treats the target as online even if it doesn't respond to ping.
+-`-Pn` : Skip host discovery (ping) treats the target as online even if it doesn't respond to ping.
 Useful when ICMP is blocked.
-`192.168.47.128` : The IP address of the Ubuntu target machine on the internal network.
+-`192.168.47.128` : The IP address of the Ubuntu target machine on the internal network.

 This scan generates a significant amount of unusual network traffic rapid port probing, OS fingerprinting packets, and ICMP probes all of which are patterns that Suricata's rules are designed to detect.